Thomas Cass (surveyor): Commemoration

 Street, but was renamed in honour of Cass in about 1950.
 Cass Street in Temuka also commemorates Cass.
 In the early days of Sumner, the prominent rock on its beach was called Cass Rock.
 It was renamed Cave Rock, after the cave that is accessible during low tide, in the mid-1860s.
-A portrait by Samuel Butler is in the collection of Canterbury Museum.
+A portrait by Samuel Butler is in the collection of the Canterbury Museum.